 - ¼ cup liquid from Mandarin oranges

-- 2 16 ounce packages tri-colored cabbage slaw mix
+- 2 16-ounce bags tri-colored cabbage slaw mix (green, red, and carrot)

 - 2 green onions green parts only, sliced